+Key Stage 4 Year 10 Curriculum

+Course title: Geography B GCSE

+Exam board: Edexcel Specification code: 1GB0

+India

-Key Stage 4 Year 10 Curriculum Course title: Geography B GCSE Exam board: Edexcel Specification code: 1GB0 opeemeation India Autumn 1 (September- October) This topic follows on from the previous topic 'Development dynamics' and focuses on how India has developed and the importance of its site, situation, colonial ties to the UK in helping the country to develop.
+This topic follows on from the previous topic 'Development dynamics' and focuses on how India has developed and the importance of its site, situation, colonial ties to the UK in helping the country to develop.
 India has been chosen because students will study a topic called 'Challenges of an urbanising world' later in the year where they will be required to study a city in an emerging country.
 Mumbai is chosen as it allows students to revisit India and draw upon their existing knowledge to understand the role Mumbai has played in the country's rapid economic growth.
 Students explore the differences in levels of development between the core and peripheral regions and how development has affected the country in both a positive way and negative way.
 India's role on the international stage is also explored and evaluated.

+Autumn 1 (September-October)

+Tectonics

+Autumn 2 (October-December)

-Autumn 2 (October- December) Tectonics Students investigate why the causes and impacts of tectonic activity and management of tectonic hazards vary with location.
-Students will build upon their prior knowledge from studying this topic in their middle/first schools and in their science lessons and will be introduced to far greater technical detail relating to the science and structure of the earth.
+Students investigate why the causes and impacts of tectonic activity and management of tectonic hazards vary with location.
+Students will build upon their prior knowledge from studying this topic in their middle/first schools and in their science lessons and will be introduced to far greater technical details relating to the science and structure of the earth.
 They will learn to describe the earth's internal layers (including asthenosphere) and their properties e.g. temperature, density, composition and physical state.
+Students will compare and contrast an earthquake in a developed country - the Tohuku earthquake in Japan and one in a developing country, Haiti.
+They will explore the impacts and management strategies of each.

-Spring 1 (January to February) Challenges of an Urbanising world Students will build upon their prior knowledge of urbanisation and understand in far greater depth why cities expand in the way they do and what processes cause this.
+Spring 1 (January to February)

+Challenges of an Urbanising world

+Students will build upon their prior knowledge of urbanisation and understand in far greater depth why cities expand in the way they do and what processes cause this.
 For example, along railway lines and rivers.
 Land use models are introduced to help explain how cities have grown.
 Megacities are studied and the processes which cause these cities to have populations over 10 million.
-Spring 2 (February to March) Mumbai The city of Mumbai is studied in detail and students will explore the site, situation and function of this major city in the state of Maharashtra.
-They will explore the specific reasons behind its rapid growth, the dominant sectors in its economy and the specific challenges experienced by the people of Mumbai.
-Top down and bottom-up strategies are studied, and students will use the command words 'assess' and 'evaluate' to explore the effectiveness of these in tackling the many challenges a city of this size faces.
+The impacts of such rapid growth are explored and these will be later linked to the Mumbai case study which is studied at the start of year 11.

+Spring 2 (February to March)